 How beneficial are driverless cars?

 According to a white paper from the University of Michigan, drivers won’t truly benefit from driverless cars until every car on the road is connected.
-On the US Society of Automotive Engineers scale, that’s level four or five.

 The study, called A Comparison of Sensing Capabilities of Human Drivers and Highly Automated Vehicles was written by Brendan Schottle.
 He concluded: “Machines/computers are generally well suited to perform tasks like driving, especially in regard to reaction time (speed), power output and control, consistency, and multichannel information processing.
 Human drivers still generally maintain an advantage in terms of reasoning, perception, and sensing when driving.”